-Who Can Apply for a Headstone, Marker or Medallion?
+Who Can Apply for a Headstone or Marker?

-Under this rule, only the following individuals may apply for a headstone, marker or medallion:
+Under 38 CFR 38.600(a)(1) only the following individuals may apply for a burial headstone or marker:

 When burial or memorialization is in a national, post, or state Veterans' cemetery, a headstone or marker will be ordered by the cemetery officials based on inscription information provided by the next of kin.